Ireland emergency landing: Turbulence sends 12 to hospital

 Three children were among them, University Hospital Limerick said.
 The 12 were treated primarily for soft tissue injuries, minor head injuries and lacerations, the hospital said.

 By late Wednesday morning, only a flight attendant remained in the hospital, according to the airline.
-The plane resumed its flight to Heathrow at 12:11 p.m.
+The plane resumed its flight to Heathrow Airport at 12:11 p.m.
 (7:11 a.m.
 ET).

 'Babies crying'